top of page

 • Feedback: Establishing regular feedback and evaluation rhythms helps maintain clarity on performance and expectations.

-By creating these agreements, leaders not only structure a more efficient and harmonious work environment but also foster a culture of transparency, accountability, and growth.
+By creating these agreements, leaders contribute to a culture of transparency, accountability, and growth.

 How do you create agreements?